-Apply by January 2, 2018 for the $4,000 Annual Nico Linesch Boundary Crossing Scholar’s Award, which is funded by his loved ones in his memory.
-Nico was one of our important leaders who died in January 2017 just as he was finding himself professionally at the intersection between data informed urban planning and public health.
+Apply by January 16, 2018 for this $4,000 award, which is funded by Nico’s loved ones in his memory.
+He was one of our important leaders who died in January 2017 just as he was finding himself professionally at the intersection between data informed urban planning and public health.
 His dream was to incorporate public health data in transportation strategies for the planned environment.
 He loved to engage communities in articulating a vision that was safe, healthy and environmentally sustainable, especially in marginalized areas of Los Angeles, the city where he was raised and which he loved.

 See If You’re Eligible

-This award is for graduate students to continue Nico’s work and design interdisciplinary internships in governmental or nonprofit agencies whose budgets limit their capacity to offer compensation.
+This award is for graduate students to continue Nico’s work and design interdisciplinary internships in government agencies or nonprofits whose budgets limit their capacity to offer compensation.
 You must:

 - Be a current post baccalaureate student enrolled in a graduate or professional program at a California public or private accredited university.
 US citizens and non-US citizens are eligible for this award.
 Selection Committee members and their relatives, and family members of Nico are not eligible to apply.

 - Have an internship plan at a governmental or nonprofit agency as part of degree program.
-The governmental or nonprofit agency must be based and located in the United States.
+The government agency or nonprofit must be based and located in the United States.